China's rate cuts fall flat as small firms bypass banks

-BEIJING China's bid to energize a stuttering economy by cutting interest rates twice in a month and making it more attractive for banks to take risks on private sector borrowers is falling flat with the country's most dynamic job generators -- smaller firms.
+BEIJING China's bid to energise a stuttering economy by cutting interest rates twice in a month and making it more attractive for banks to take risks on private sector borrowers is falling flat with the most country's most dynamic job generators -- smaller firms.

 Twin moves to cut and deregulate interest rates have effectively chopped borrowing costs by up to 170 basis points, a potentially eye-popping squeeze on bank lending margins.